panda3d/panda3d-docs/glossary.rst

    egg
       A :term:`model` file format native to Panda3D which is text-based, meaning it can be opened and inspected using a text editor.
-It is usually produced by one of several :ref:`model exporters <model-export>`.
+See :ref:`egg-files`.

    future
       A special handle that represents an :term:`asynchronous` operation that